Is It Good Luck To Garden On New Year? Find Out Now!

 Black-eyed peas and collard greens have long been associated with good luck and prosperity.
 The tradition of eating black-eyed peas on New Year’s Day is believed to have originated in the southern United States during the Civil War.

-ALSO READ Is Corned Beef and Cabbage Good Luck for New Year's Day?
+ALSO READ Unveiling Truth: Is Rice Good Luck on New Year's Eve?

 Black-eyed peas were considered animal feed, and when Union troops raided Confederate supplies, they left the peas behind, thinking they were not fit for human consumption.
 The black-eyed peas, therefore, became a symbol of survival and good fortune in the face of adversity.